slycane9/autograder/README.md

 # Autograder Steup Instructions
 This guide will detail how to set up your github repo for the autograder.
+You will not need to invite me to your github repo for the grader to work properly.

 ## What I Need
 I need the following message from you, please send it to my (Serdjan Rolovic) canvas email.